+All-Gender Bathrooms:

-All-Gender Bathrooms—what the new City Ordinance Means for North
+What the new City Ordinance Means for North

 Why is this important?
-53% of transgender and gender-nonconforming (GNC) people have faced verbal harassment or disrespect in places of public accommodations; 8% report being physically attacked (2011 National Transgender Discrimination Survey).
 A 2013 research study found that 70% of transgender respondents had been denied access, verbally harassed, or physically assaulted in public restrooms.
+Additionally:

+53% of transgender and gender-nonconforming (GNC) people have faced verbal harassment or disrespect in places of public accommodations

+8% report being physically attacked (2011 National Transgender Discrimination Survey).

 These experiences impacted respondents’ access to education and employment, their health and ability to participate in public life.

 What does the law say?
 On August 10, 2015, the Seattle City Council unanimously passed legislation requiring all places of public accommodation in the City of Seattle to provide all-gender restrooms (seattle.gov/civilrights).
 Seattle joins West Hollywood, California and Washington, D.C. in requiring all single-stall restrooms to be labeled as all-gender or gender-neutral.
 This legislation will increase access to safe public restrooms for transgender GNC residents and visitors in Seattle.
-The Seattle Office of Civil Rights (SOCR) will be responsible for enforcing these changes.
+The Seattle Office of Civil Rights (SOCR) is responsible for enforcing these changes.
 Federal law protects transgender people from discrimination under Title VII, backed by the U.S. Departments of Justice (DOJ), Labor (DOL), and Education (ED).
-State law (WLAD) explicitly prohibits discrimination based on gender expression and actual or perceived gender identity (aclu.wa.org).
+Furthermore, state law explicitly prohibits discrimination based on gender expression and actual or perceived gender identity (aclu.wa.org).

 What’s happening at North?
 Two single-stall all-gender bathrooms are now available at North in the HSSR building!
 More to come?

 Student Leadership, the Feminist Alliance, and the Women’s Center are leading the initiative for more all-gender bathrooms, which is also backed by the Student Administrative Council and the Gender & Women’s Studies Advisory Committee.
-The goal is to convert 1/3 of bathrooms in all campus buildings too all-gender.
+The goal is to convert 1/3 of multi-stall bathrooms in all campus buildings too all-gender, leaving 2/3 gendered as men’s and women’s.

 Benefits include: